 American Friends of Canadian Conservation accomplishes its land and water preservation mission through innovative partnerships and its ability to access valuable bi-national financial incentives.
 Qualified Canadian conservation entities identify properties what are high priorities for protection and owned by US taxpayers.

-Conservation-oriented landowners from the US donate their important natural lands, or a conservation easement, to American Friends in order to accomplish their preservation, estate planning and financial goals.
-This is known as cross-border conservation, and is how American Friends protects Canada’s natural heritage.
+Conservation-oriented landowners from the US donate their important natural lands, or a conservation easement, to American Friends of Canadian Conservation in order to accomplish their preservation, estate planning and financial goals.
+This is known as cross-border conservation, and is how American Friends of Canadian Conservation protects Canada’s natural heritage.
 Our Canadian partners steward those properties after they have been protected and can request transfers of ownership from American Friends so that title is repatriated to Canadian entities.

-American Friends has two programs to accomplish its mission, utilize its innovative bi-national tax status and assist its partners, including landowners.
+American Friends of Canadian Conservation has two programs to accomplish its mission, utilize its innovative bi-national tax status and assist its partners, including landowners.

 Conservation Lands Program – Gifts of Fee Title or Conservation Easements

 Working as a US land trust that has adopted the Standards and Practices of both the Land Trust Alliance of the U.S. and Canada, American Friends of Canadian Conservation accepts donations of qualified conservation lands and partial interests (conservation easements/covenants) in ecologically important land in Canada from US taxpayers.
 American Friends’ transactions always involve a Canadian partner organization.

 General Support Program – Gifts to Benefit Canadian Organizations